Draxsis/bookstore-project/README.md

 ## 💡 Tips & Best Practices

-> Practical tips to get the most out of this repository and reuse it as a template.

 | Tip | Why it Matters |
 |----|---------------|
 | 🧱 Keep features modular | Makes the project easier to extend and refactor |